Jbwasse2/6D_Pose_Estimation/README.md

 # Setting up your environment
 If you've never used the cluster before, this part will help you get all of the packages that we are using.

+## A Quick Note About your Environment
+There are 2 main directories when you first ssh in.
+The first one is your home directory where you will enter as soon as you ssh in.
+This directory can be reached by doing 'cd ~/'.
+The home directory has a limited amount of space (2 GB) of data that can be stored here and is backed up every night.
+Your code should be placed in the home directory.

+The second important directory is the scratch directory.
+This directory is where your data should go.
+This directory has a limit of about 10 TB of data, so go wild.
+It should be noted that files not used in this directory within 30 days are deleted.

 ## .bashrc (Run once)
 The following code will load various software that you'll likely need into your environment for every time you ssh into the cluster.
 ```